ncabatoff/process-exporter/README.md

 - `{{.ExeFull}}` contains the fully qualified path of the executable
 - `{{.Username}}` contains the username of the effective user
 - `{{.Matches}}` map contains all the matches resulting from applying cmdline regexps
+- `{{.PID}}` contains the PID of the process.
+Note that using PID means the group will only contain a single process.
+- `{{.StartTime}}` contains the start time of the process.
+This can be useful in conjunction with PID because PIDs get reused over time.

+Using `PID` or `StartTime` is discouraged: this is almost never what you want, and is likely to result in high cardinality metrics which Prometheus will have trouble with.

 #### Using a config file: process selectors